Nice to meet you.

 Then, I went a step further.
 I used AI to analyze G2 review data—spotting common pain points, praise, and trends.
 This helped separate the MDM software that actually delivers from the ones that just look good on paper.

-Once I had the top picks, I teamed up with our IT team to test them in real-world scenarios—pushing updates, enforcing policies, locking down lost devices, and seeing which platforms made device management easier (and which ones made us want to throw our laptops).
-In cases where I couldn’t personally test a tool due to limited access, I consulted a professional with hands-on experience and validated their insights using verified G2 reviews.
+I also teamed up with our IT team to get their insights on pushing updates, enforcing policies, locking down lost devices, and determining which platforms made device management easier (and which ones made us want to throw our laptops).
+Then, I validated their insights using verified G2 reviews.

-The screenshots featured in this article may include both those captured during testing and those obtained from the vendor’s G2 page.
+The screenshots featured in this article may include both those obtained from the vendor’s G2 page or from publicly available material.

 The result?
 I have my final list of the best MDM solutions that don't just have great marketing but actually work.